apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   * Vic (from Head Case)
 * Eridian tools (Resonator, Analyzer)
 * Fast-Travel/Teleport and Respawn animations
-* Removed startup countdown for: Raid on Maliwan Blacksite, Arm's Race
+* Removed startup countdown for: Takedown at the Maliwan Blacksite, Takedown at the Guardian Breach, and Arm's Race
 * A *lot* of mission-and-map-specific animations throughout the game

 Note that the vehicle animations in particular are a bit weird right now --